Jason Qareqare: Castleford Tigers

+2021–22

-On 10 June 2021, Qareqare was given a late call up into the Castleford Tigers side to face Hull FC in the Super League, having been expected to play for the under-19s that weekend.
-He received a phone call from head coach Daryl Powell while in maths class at school, and started on the left wing to make his Super League debut for Castleford.
-Inside the first minute, he rounded fullback Jake Connor to score a try with his first touch of the ball.
+On 10 June 2021, 17-year-old Qareqare was given a late call-up into the Castleford Tigers side to face Hull FC.
+Having been expected to play for the under-19s that weekend, he received a phone call from first team head coach Daryl Powell while in maths class at school, to tell him he would make his Super League debut.
+He started on the left wing and, inside the first minute, rounded Hull fullback Jake Connor to score a try with his first touch of the ball.
 This was nominated for Super League Try of the Month, and was later voted Castleford's Try of the Year despite strong competition.
-He went on to make 2 further appearances in 2021, featuring off the bench against Wakefield and starting at fullback in a youthful side against Salford.
+He went on to make two further appearances in 2021, featuring off the bench against Wakefield and starting at fullback in a youthful side against Salford.

 Qareqare signed a two-year contract extension with Castleford in April 2022.
 In his first start of the 2022 season on 22 April, he once again scored a long-range try in the first minute with his first touch of the ball, beating four St Helens defenders on the touchline.
 This score went on to be voted Super League Try of the Month, and in December was voted Super League Try of the Season.
 On 15 May, he scored two tries in Castleford's victory over Hull Kingston Rovers.
 The following week, Qareqare scored his second consecutive brace against Salford, with his "pace and skill in tight situations evidenced by his sublime finishes".
 He finished the season with 7 tries in 8 appearances.

-For the 2023 season, Qareqare switched from squad number 33 to 31.
-At the 2023 Magic Weekend, he scored the late winning try for Castleford in their 26-24 victory against the Leeds Rhinos.
-He scored again in the two following rounds against Salford and Warrington.
-In round 25, Qareqare scored two tries for Castleford in their 29-12 victory over Hull FC.
-The second of these, a length-of-the-field interception from a Hull scrum play, went on to be voted Castleford's Try of the Season.